Poynter Leadership Academy (October 2017)

 Leadership Academy is Poynter’s premier seminar for high-potential managers.
 This highly-interactive five-day program offers participants the chance to refine their leadership styles, update their understanding of management and media trends and tools, and receive the personal coaching necessary to accelerate their effectiveness as leaders.

 Come to Leadership Academy and learn what’s working in digital, broadcast and print newsrooms.
 You’ll receive personalized 360 feedback from your boss, peers and direct reports.
 You’ll also receive expert one-on-one coaching — and learn how to do the same for others.
 Plus you’ll have the chance to improve your writing, your storytelling and your mastery of social media.
 You will return home with more confidence, better aware of the strengths you can leverage to develop your newsroom staff and build audiences for the coverage you produce.
+(Want to know more about the week?
+Click here to download a PDF of the 2016 program.)

 You’ll learn how to: